BachQuang/SecretNote/README.md

 ## Secret Note service

-The service that I am going to build is a Secret Note.:
+The service that I built is a Secret Note:

 Features:
 - 1. Login the system via third party: Google Authenticator.
 - 2. After login people can read their note privately.
 - 3. After login people can create their note privately
-- 4. Automatically run CI/CD and deploy to AWSECR
+- 4. Automatically run CI/CD and deploy to AWS ECR
 - 5. Setup .yaml files for deploy to AWS EKS(K8s)
 ## Setup local development